anamay9694/Autocomplete-react/README.md

 ## Implemented Multi-select Autocomplete using React

+Instructions to run-
+1. Clone the repo.
+2. Run : npm install (to install the node modules)
+3. Start: npm start (to run the project)

+Description-
 1. The API used for fetching movie data was OMDB Api.
 Note - The api from OMDB was returing a single movie with all the details if I use their "t" paramter.
 I used the "s" paramter to get a list of movie suggestions,with type=movie.
 This does not return Director's name, so I am displaying "Year" with the movie "Title".